Community Reinvestment: Giving

 First National Bank and Trust Company in Arcadia donated $7,500 to help jump-start community giving for the new ‘Welcome to Arcadia’ signs.
 The bank was one of the first corporate sponsors of this initiative.
 This two-phase project will include the installation of four signs near Arcadia city limits.

-First National Bank and Trust Company has partnered with DeWitt County Development Corporation (DCDC) host REV 2021.
-Entrepreneurs and business owners will have the opportunity to pitch to a panel of judges to win up to $15,000 to grow their business.
-From the 2021 pool of applicants, First National Bank and Trust Company and DCDC will select up to five businesses where applicants are judged on aspects of their business.
+First National Bank and Trust Company has partnered with DeWitt County Development Corporation (DCDC) for the past several years to host REV. Entrepreneurs and business owners have the opportunity to pitch to a panel of judges to win up to $15,000 to grow their business.
+From the pool of applicants, First National Bank and Trust Company and DCDC select up to five businesses where applicants are judged on aspects of their business.

 Small Businesses Gap Financing